Charles Frederick Warman (1794 – 1866) & Jane Winder (1802 – 1869)

 At about the same time Charles Dibdin turned some rooms in the street into a theatre, and a Unitarian church was opened on the West side shortly afterwards, and flourished until well after William had moved out.
 One of the houses in the street was reputed to have the initials ICUSX&ER (I see you Essex and Elizabeth Regina) scratched into a window as a reminder of earlier times, and several members of the literary world lived there, but it’s best days were behind it.
 The Strand, despite complaints that it was too narrow for the amount of traffic, remained a place where boys could play football, though whether the young Warmans would have been allowed to remains unknown

 The architecture of Norfolk Street was less prosaic with at least one house grand enough to have allowed William III to visit Peter the Great of Russia at the end of the seventeenth century; but now one was more likely to find insurance companies and nursing centres.
 However, when the family moved from rented accommodation in Essex St into a mortgaged property on Norfolk St, they were definitely living amongst the middle class, most of whom were keen to show themselves as firmly part of the gentry.
 Boyles' Court Guide, which was first published in the 1790s, sold itself as the directory of 'all the ladies and gentlemen of fashion' in London, and was used by the middle classes to decide whether a neighbour was worth getting to know.
-The 1821 edition shows William and his family living amongst attorneys, surgeons and army officers; he had clearly arrived.
+The 1821 edition shows William living amongst attorneys, surgeons and army officers; he had clearly arrived, although his wife, Mary, had died several years earlier in 1806 and all his children may have left home.
 Having established themselves, though, the family's fortunes appeared to have taken a turn for the worse.
 This may be connected with the fact that, shortly after 1821, William suddenly left London to go and live in Cambridge.
-Why he did so may never be known, but when he died in Cambridge in 1826, he left all his money to his housekeeper (who may have been rather more than that, of course), and none to his wife (if she was alive) or any of his children.
+Why he did so may never be known, but when he died in Cambridge in 1826, he left all his money to his housekeeper (who may have been rather more than that, of course), and none to any of his children.

 From later correspondence it seems that very shortly after Charles married Martha, he became a clerk to Thomas Starkie, a barrister who had entered Lincoln’s Inn as a pupil and been called to the bar in 1810.
 Charles may well have worked in Lincoln’s Inn before 1819, but from that time he hitched his success to that of Thomas.
 In 1823 Thomas became a professor at Cambridge but there, and later at Temple Inn, he proved to be a poor speaker and attracted few pupils; but he wrote well, and from 1833 onwards was asked to serve on a number of Royal Commissions looking at aspects of the law.